 This is a good choice for businesses or companies with brand recognition, where visitors will be searching for your brand by name.

 Prioritize the page or item

-To have the name of the page, product, or blog post be the first words in a browser tab or search results link, place the page SEO title (%p) or item SEO title (%i) at the beginning of the title format.
+To have the title of the page, product, or blog post be the first words in a browser tab or search results link, place the page SEO title (%p) or item SEO title (%i) at the beginning of the title format.
 This places more importance on the content of the page rather than the entire site.

 For example, bloggers who want to have their blog posts ranked higher in search results might put the item SEO title (%i) first in the collection item title format.
 This is also a good strategy if you expect that visitors will open your site's pages in many browser tabs at once.
 Having the page or item title first prevents the tabs from all looking the same.